eliseekn/laravel-sanctum-starter-kit/README.md

-# Laravel Sanctum Starter Kit
+# Starter Kit for Laravel Sanctum
 An opinionated Laravel starter kit for RESTful API development with Sanctum.

 ## Requirements